Milltown Cemetery attack: Attack

-The funeral service and requiem mass went ahead as planned, and the cortege made its way to Milltown Cemetery, off the Falls Road.
+The funeral service and Requiem Mass proceeded as planned, and the cortege made its way to Milltown Cemetery, located off the Falls Road.
 Present were thousands of mourners and top members of the IRA and Sinn Féin, including Sinn Féin leader Gerry Adams and Martin McGuinness.
 Two RUC helicopters hovered overhead.
 Stone claimed that he entered the graveyard through the front gate with the mourners and mingled with the large crowd, although one witness claimed to have seen him enter from the M1 motorway with three other people.

 As the third coffin was about to be lowered into the ground, Stone threw two grenades—which had a seven-second delay—toward the republican plot and began shooting.
 The first grenade exploded near the crowd and about 20 yd from the grave.
 There was panic and confusion; people took cover behind gravestones.
 Stone began jogging toward the motorway, several hundred yards away, chased by dozens of men and youths.
 He periodically stopped to shoot and throw grenades at his pursuers.
 In the 19 March edition of the Irish Times, columnist Kevin Myers, an opponent of republican paramilitary violence, wrote: "Unarmed young men charged against the man hurling grenades and firing an automatic pistol ...
 The young men stalking their quarry repeatedly came under fire; they were repeatedly bombed; they repeatedly advanced.
 Indeed this was not simply bravery; this was a heroism which in other circumstances, I have no doubt, would have won the highest military decorations".